Strech/avrora/README.md

 Avrora uses an in-memory cache to speed up schema lookup.

-Add it to your supervision tree:
+Add `Avrora` module to your supervision tree:

 ```elixir
 children = [